Back to previous page

 Toilets at: NRMA Murramarang Beachfront Holiday Resort and Oaky Beach

 Day 3 is the longest day but rewards you with varied scenery.
 Set off in the early morning to get the most out of today, and check tides before you set out.
 The first section is through beautiful spotted gums, burrawangs and impressive termite mounds.
-After a short walk up the headland you'll reach Point Upright lookout.
+When you set off in the morning, head back to the campground entrance, turn right on to Depot Beach Rd, then right on to Carr St. Walk to the top of Carr St, which hooks around to the left.
+You’ll come to a sign that says ‘Burrawang walking track’.
+Continue here to reach Point Upright lookout.

 When you reach Oaky Beach campground, set up camp underneath the forest canopy.
 Go down to the beach for a swim and stargaze in the evening.